bentoayr/Graph-Matching-Tutorial/README.md

 # Graph Matching Tutorial

-This repository contains the code for the tutorial presented at the 2019, Open Data Science Conference (ODSC) in Boston.
+This repository contains some of code associated with the tutorial presented at the 2019, Open Data Science Conference (ODSC) in Boston.

 The slides can be found at http://www.jbento.info/slides/GM_Tutorial_ODSC_2019.pdf